AdMoR/admor.github.io/_posts/2021-08-29-Training a spark mllib model.markdown

 SparseVector(2, {0: 1.0})
 ```

+**Note** : Bag-of-words features are already vectorized and don't need to go through this step.

 #### Cross features

 Cross features is a very important part of the feature engineering step.
-It helps model business logic directly inside the model.
+It helps baking business logic directly inside the model.

 In order to do so, the Interaction class be used as follow :